Woman, children rescued after water main break flooding closes part of Hwy. 40/I-64 in St. Louis

 People are also reading…

-As of 7 p.m., the Tamm Avenue, McCausland Avenue and Skinker Boulevard exits were closed in the eastbound lanes, and the Hampton Avenue exit was closed in the westbound lanes of the highway.
+As of 7 p.m., the McCausland Avenue exit was closed in the eastbound lanes, and the Hampton Avenue exit was closed in the westbound lanes of the highway.

 A spokesperson for St. Louis police said officials don't know how long eastbound lanes will be closed.